powsybl/powsybl-optimizer/README.md

 # Powsybl-optimizer
-A repository to store production-ready optimal powerflow optimizers
+A repository to store production-ready powerflow optimizers